Build-Your-Own Hanukkah Latkes Toppings Board

 5 from 7 votes

-Latkes are a great choice for Hanukkah appetizers, especially when served on a giant latke toppings board.
+Latkes are a great choice for a Hanukkah appetizer, especially when served on a giant board with a variety of traditional and unexpected toppings.

 Save this recipe!